kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 specify it in health responses.
 This will allow drivers to report volume health at more granular level from different backends.

-3. Report entire storage backend health from control-plane as well.
+3. Report entire storage backend health from control-plane as well.We will have to find out the use case of such reporting more thoroughly - such as, what would be recovery if entire backend is down etc. We will also have to figure out which k8s object will reflect this cluster health from control-plane.

 ## Infrastructure Needed